Can I Get a Free Cruise Cabin or Other Perks—and What’s Included?

 - Cabin category

-- Sailing dates
+- Sailing dates and blackout periods

-- Length of cruise
+- Length of the cruise

 Common Perks That May Be Included

-- Onboard free play
+- Onboard free play or slot dollars

-- Casino match play
+- Casino match play vouchers

 - Drinks while gambling

-- Priority embarkation
+- Priority embarkation or check-in

-- Dining credits
+- Dining credits or specialty restaurant access

 Why Perks Appear—and Disappear—Without Explanation

-Many players experience this pattern:
+Many players see this pattern:

-- Future offers downgrade the cabin
+- Future offers downgrade the cabin or restrict dates.

 Why Hosts Sometimes Add More

-Casino hosts can sometimes enhance an offer:
+Casino hosts can sometimes enhance an offer with:

 - Additional free play

-- Better cabin placement
+- Better cabin placement within the same category

-- Reduced fees
+- Reduced or adjusted fees within policy

 What a “Good” Comped Offer Looks Like